rr-/szurubooru/INSTALL.md

 1. Run API locally with `waitress`, and bind it with a reverse proxy.
-In this approach, the user needs to (from within `virtualenv`) install `waitress` with `pip install waitress` and then start `szurubooru` with `./server/host-waitress` (see `--help` for details).
+In this approach, the user needs to (from within `virtualenv`) install `waitress` with `pip install waitress` and then start `szurubooru` with `./host-waitress` from within the `server/` directory (see `--help` for details).
 Then the user needs to add a virtual host that delegates the API requests to the local API server, and the browser requests to the `client/public/` directory.
 2. Alternatively, Apache users can use `mod_wsgi`.
 3. Alternatively, users can use other WSGI frontends such as `gunicorn` or `uwsgi`, but they'll need to write wrapper scripts themselves.